-13.4 Score Table
+14.4 Score Table

 - 1) Table should be centered with respect to the net/center line and at least six feet from the sideline.
 (Ten foot minimum preferred.) - 2) Table should be in line with team benches.
 (Adjustments may be made where electrical floor connections are made.) - 3) Score table only needs about six chairs: clock operator, home scorekeeper, libero tracker, announcer, visitor's book and libero tracker.
-No other people should be at the table. - 4) A scorekeeper and clock operator must be at the table during the pre-match conference. - 5) A clock operator must be present for all timed intervals during warm-ups. - 6) A back-up, flip scoreboard immediately available in the vicinity of the score table.
+No other people should be at the table. - 4) A scorekeeper and clock operator must be at the table during the pre-match conference. - 5) A clock operator must be present for all timed intervals during warm-ups. - 6) A back-up, flip scoreboard immediately available in the vicinity of the score table. - 7) Two leather game balls with NFHS approved logo.
+(Large gym please provide ball helpers.)

-- 7) Two leather game balls with NFHS approved logo.
-(Large gym please provide ball helpers.) - 8) At least one towel available to the R2 to dry game balls or any sweat spots on the court. - 9) Flags available and provided by host school.
-(Effective Fall 2016) - 10) No food or open liquid containers (especially hot coffee) at the table. - 11) No electronic devices at the score table unless one is used for music during warm-ups, set intervals and time-outs.
+- 8) At least one towel available to the R2 to dry game balls or any sweat spots on the court. - 9) Flags available and provided by host school. - 10) No food or open liquid containers (especially hot coffee) at the table. - 11) No electronic devices at the score table unless one is used for music during warm-ups, set intervals and time-outs.

-13.5 Score Books
+14.5 Score Books

-- 1) NFHS approved score books/sheets are recommended for contests. - 2) If your school decides to use a generic version, then the scorebook keeper must still be able to enter ALL of the NFHS required entries into that score book. - 3) The head referee can designate the visitor's scorebook as the official match record if necessary. - 4) Coaches, it is your responsibility to train scorekeepers and libero trackers prior to the first contest using NFHS Rules Book instructions.
+- 1) NFHS approved score books/sheets should be used for all contests. - 2) If your school decides to use a generic version, then the scorebook keeper must still be able to enter ALL of the NFHS required entries into that scorebook. - 3) The head referee can designate the visitor's scorebook as the official match record if necessary. - 4) Coaches, it is your responsibility to train scorekeepers and libero trackers prior to the first contest using NFHS Rules Book instructions.

-13.6 Team Benches
+14.6 Team Benches

 - 1) Bench starts from the attack line extended and out to the end line. - 2) There should be enough seating for rostered players and coaching staff of each team.
 If not, host management must provide more seating prior to start of contest. - 3) It's preferred that only head coaches, assistant coaches and rostered players be seated at the bench. - 4) Players are not allowed to sit on the floor or stand at the end of bench, behind bench or during a rally. - 5) Non-rostered players/students are not allowed to sit on the floor at the end of benches nor in a playable area.
 They should be seated in the bleachers. - 6) During varsity contests, JV players should take seats in bleachers and vice versa.
-JV players keeping stats can do so from bleachers designated for visitor or home teams. - 7) No posters, signs, noise makers, etc. allowed at the team bench.
-Proper decorum is expected.
+JV players keeping stats can do so from bleachers designated for visitor or home teams. - 7) No posters, signs, noisemakers, hats or props of any kind allowed at the team bench. - 8) Proper decorum is expected at the bench throughout the match.

-13.7 Standing Coaches
+14.7 Standing Coaches

-- 1) Only the head coach designated on the roster as such may stand during play. - 2) During rallies, a head coach may stand outside the libero replacement zone which is in front of bench, between the attack and end lines, and at least six feet away from the sideline. - 3) Please avoid standing near a line judge to prevent interference or intimidation. - 4) Assistant coaches must sit during play along with ben/team members. - 5) If a head coach gets an unsporting conduct yellow card, then the head coach must sit for the remainder of the match.
-(It is advised that the head coach take the first seat on the bench closest to score table.)
+- 1) Only the head coach designated on the roster as such may stand during play. - 2) During rallies, a head coach may stand outside the libero replacement zone which is in front of bench, between the attack and end lines, and at least six feet away from the sideline. - 3) Please avoid standing near a line judge to prevent interference or intimidation. - 4) Assistant coaches must be seated during play along with other team members. - 5) New 2020: Head coaches retain their standing privilege if they, their staff, their bench or team is assessed an unsporting conduct Yellow Card.
+If an unsporting conduct Red Card is assessed, then the head coach must be seated for the remainder of the match.
+(It is advised that the head coach take the first seat on the bench.)

-13.8 Safety
+14.8 Safety